New Zealand Visa and Passport Requirements

 • Australian nationals may stay indefinitely.

 On arrival, all visitors are required to complete a Passenger Arrival Card before passing through customs or passport control.
 These cards are usually given out during in-bound flights but are also available in the arrivals area of the airport.
-Visitors from the 50 countries which have a visa waiver agreement with New Zealand do not need a visa for visits of up to three months.
+Visitors from countries which have a visa waiver agreement with New Zealand do not need a visa for visits of up to three months (six months for UK visitors).
 All other nationals require a visitor’s visa.
-If passengers are simply passing through New Zealand and aren’t covered by the visa waiver arrangement, they usually require a transit visa (with a few exceptions).
 Work, business and student visas are also available for people travelling in these capacities.

-To apply for a visitor visa, go to your nearest New Zealand embassy or download and complete the relevant forms from Immigration New Zealand (www.immigration.govt.nz).
+To apply for a visitor visa, go to your nearest New Zealand embassy/high commission or apply online through Immigration New Zealand (www.immigration.govt.nz).

 The exception to this rule are working holiday visas, which are available to a number of nationalities aged 18 to 30.
 The visa is valid for 12 months (or 23 months in some cases) and only issued to people genuinely interested in temporary employment.